 It can be painful and frustrating when the very things that are supposed to heal you do the exact opposite.
 When manufacturers fail to adequately warn of potential side effects, or sell products that are defective and dangerous, they must be held accountable for their negligence.
 A mass tort action can help you seek compensation for your damages and protect others from future injuries.

-If you’ve been injured by faulty medical devices or inadequately labeled medications, the mass tort attorneys of Portner & Shure can help.
+If you’ve been injured by faulty medical devices or dangerous prescription drug, the mass tort attorneys of Portner & Shure can help.
 Contact us today online or at (410) 995-1515 or (301) 854-9000 in Maryland, (703) 734-8790 in Virginia or (202) 554-1449 in Washington, D.C. to schedule your free consultation.
 Everyone deserves justice, which is why we proudly include Spanish, Vietnamese, Korean, Mandarin Chinese and Cantonese Chinese speaking paralegals among our dedicated legal team.
 We welcome clients from Baltimore, counties throughout Maryland, Richmond and other areas of Virginia and DC.

 What Is a Mass Tort?